Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 - if you are constipated, or if effort is required to pass urine, or when coughing - all these can reduce blood pressure

 - if you are dehydrated.
-A lack of fluids and salt in your body makes it harder for your autonomic nervous system to regulate your blood pressure
+A lack of fluids and salt in your body makes it harder for your autonomic nervous system to regulate your blood pressure; this can happen, for example, when sweating due to hot weather

 - if the position of the body is quickly changed as the mechanisms that regulate blood flow may be slow to respond